raspberrypilearning/xai-challenge-text-classifier/en/step_4.md

 ### **Your project will:**
 + Take text input from the user
 + Use your trained ML model to classify text
-+ Tell the user whether the input is 'good' or 'evil'
++ Tell the user whether the input is from a 'hero' or 'villain'

 --- task ---